mattlbrody/homelikeclone/README.md

 The map changes based on what city is being searched.

-I might add each apartment as a marker, and have each marker display that aparmtent when it's clicked, but that'll be functionality for the next version.
+I might add each apartment as a marker, and have each marker display that apartment when it's clicked, but that'll be functionality for the next version.

 ### Responsiveness